leafo/lapis/docs/command_line.md

 $ lapis server [environment]
 ```

-This command is a wrapper around starting OpenResty.
-It firsts builds the
+This command start the configured webserver for your app under the specified
+environment.

+#### OpenResty Server

+The default configuration utilizes OpenResty as the webserver.
+The `server`
-config, ensures logs exist, then starts the sever with the correct environment.
+command first builds the config, ensures logs exist, then starts the nginx
+binary with the local `nginx.conf` file.

 Lapis ensures that it runs a version of Nginx that is OpenResty.
 It will search
 `$PATH` and any common OpenResty installation directories to find the correct